SRombauts/UEPlasticPlugin/README.md

         (for instance "C:\Program Files\Epic Games\4.25\Engine\")
         This creates a "UE4PlasticPlugin" folder into the "Plugins/" subdirectory.
         This is the way to enable Plastic SCM for all Unreal Engine projects.
- 3. Then, launch you Unreal project, click on the Source Control icon "Connect to Source", select "Plastic SCM".
+ 3. Then, launch your Unreal project, click on the Source Control icon "Connect to Source", select "Plastic SCM".

 #### How to build from sources

-Why: If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.
+Why: If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 below) and the plugin will get rebuilt the next time you compile your project.

 Else, if you want to rebuild the plugin for a Blueprint project: